Why organic content isn't dead

 We all know that the world of digital content is incredibly saturated.
 And as a result, it can be hard to get much of a reaction out of anything organic when planning social.
 Many businesses have given up with organic content all together and have chosen to put all their eggs in the advertising basket instead.
 Sure, social media platforms are a fantastic place for raising brand awareness and getting attention from new potential customers.
 But is the craving for higher engagement really worth ditching the multiple benefits of organic content?
 We say no, no it isn't.

-Think of organic content as the foundations of your social media brand page.
+Think of organic content as the foundations of your social media brand page, it is the main focus when it comes to your social media plan.
 If you run an ad, people are likely to take a look at your social media page before making a purchase or completing your call to action.
 But if your social media page hasn’t posted anything since 2012 then it’s hardly making the best impression.
 Organic content doesn’t need to be your absolute priority, but it’s important to keep it going to maintain a good impression, give your brand a personality, and give value to those who do click on your page.
+Finding a really efficient social media posting schedule will also help get you focused and organised.

 Let’s just remind ourselves that organic content is FREE and not completely ineffective.
 With a little know-how you can still squeeze some juice out of your organic content by jumping on trending topics, capitalising on user generated content, or even testing potential paid media content to see how it performs before pennies behind the concept.

-If you want to grow your online presence in general you need to put the work into your SEO strategy.
+If you want to grow your online presence in general you need to put the work into your SEO strategy, also helping the correct social media automation tool can also helps boost your social media traffic to help with your seo efforts .
 It doesn’t matter if your competitors have been around longer, have more backlinks, or greater domain authority; everyone has got to start somewhere and your organic content can and will help you progress.
 Furthermore, sharing your content on social media will drive traffic to your site and help your brand look better in Google’s eyes.

 There’ll be no funerals today, thank you.
 Do you still keep up with organic content?
 Let us know on Twitter @ContentCal_io.